Prevent Child Abuse and Human Trafficking in California

 Here is a step-by-step guide for reporting child abuse in California.

-If you suspect that a child has been, or is in danger of, abuse or neglect, contact the county Children’s Protective Services 24-hour emergency response phone.
+If you suspect that a child has been, or is in danger of, abuse or neglect, contact the county Children’s Protective Services 24/7 hotline.
 You may also contact the police or county sheriff.

 How do I report human trafficking in California?